 - 5-5 Police Department The probationary period for newly appointed uniformed members of the Police Department shall be twenty-seven (27) months and if the employee's work is unsatisfactory, the employee shall be dismissed within the first twenty-seven (27) months by the appointing authority.
-Nothing herein shall preclude leave benefits provided in Chapter 7 of the Personnel By-Laws after the expiration of six (6) months. - 5-6 Fire Department The probationary period for newly appointed uniformed members of the Fire Department shall be one year (1), and if the employee's work is unsatisfactory, the employee shall be dismissed within the first year by the appointing authority.
-Nothing herein shall preclude leave benefits provided in Chapter 7 of the Personnel By-Laws after the expiration of six (6) months. - 5-7 PROBATIONARY PERIOD EFFECT OF LEAVE The provisions of the probationary period shall not effect leave earned under the provisions of Chapter 7 when the person appointed is an employee at the time of the permanent appointment.
+Nothing herein shall preclude leave benefits provided in Chapter 7 of the Personnel By Laws after the expiration of six (6) months. - 5-6 Fire Department The probationary period for newly appointed uniformed members of the Fire Department shall be one year (1), and if the employee's work is unsatisfactory, the employee shall be dismissed within the first year by the appointing authority.
+Nothing herein shall preclude leave benefits provided in Chapter 7 of the Personnel By Laws after the expiration of six (6) months.

+PROBATIONARY PERIOD - EFFECT OF LEAVE - The provisions of the probationary period shall not effectaffect leave earned under the provisions of Chapter 7 when the person appointed is an employee at the time of the permanent appointment.
+If an employee takes a leave of absence during the employee's probationary period, the length of the employee's probationary period shall be extended by an amount equivalent to the leave of absence.